tiktekteam/tiktekteam.github.io/DEPLOYMENT.md

 1. Go to repository Settings > Pages
 2. Under "Custom domain", enter your domain name
 3. Update DNS settings with your domain provider
-4. Add a CNAME file to your repository root with your domain name
+4. Add a CNAME file to your `public` directory with your domain name
+5. Update the homepage field in package.json to your custom domain